The Vanquish Volante was previously spotted testing just outside the Nürburgring test track in Germany.

-The car is expected to go on sale this summer, which suggests a debut in the coming months.
+The car is expected to go on sale later this year, which suggests a debut in the coming months.

 As our spy shots reveal, the Vanquish Volante will eschew a folding hardtop in favor of a conventional fabric roof.